-Grassroot Institute Scholars are recognized experts who consult with and advise the Grassroot Institute of Hawaii staff on a number of different policy initiatives.
+Grassroot Institute Scholars are recognized experts who advise the Grassroot Institute of Hawaii staff about various policy initiatives.
 They include academics, noted authors, business owners and more.
 Their qualifications vary depending on their areas of expertise, but all are recognized authorities in their chosen fields.